-Pursuant to the requirements of Section 17 of the Securities Regulation Code and the Revised Corporation Code, this report is signed on behalf of the issuer by the undersigned, thereto duly authorized, in the City of Makati on
+Pursuant to the requirements of Section 17 of the Securities Regulation Code and the Revised Corporation Code, this report is signed on behalf of the issuer by the undersigned, thereto duly authorized, in the City of Makati on , 2024.

-IN WITNESS WHEREOF, we have hereunto affixed our signatures and the seal of the Corporation thisday of May, 2024 at Makati City.
+IN WITNESS WHEREOF, we have hereunto affixed our signatures and the seal of the Corporation this day of May, 2024 at Makati City.

 By:

-DR. REYNALDO B. VEA Chairman and Chief Executive Officer A The state of the state
+DR. REYNALDO B. VEA Chairman and Chief Executive Officer

 GEMA O. CHENG EVP and Chief Finance Officer

 JONATHAN M. LOPEZ Controller

 ATTY.
 SAMUEL V. TORRES Corporate Secretary